Connect with others who understand.

 What Causes Coughing and Phlegm in MS?

-There are many reasons why people diagnosed with MS might experience coughing and phlegm.
-Keep reading to find out some of the most common causes.
+There are many reasons people diagnosed with MS might experience coughing and phlegm.
+Keep reading to find out some of the most common causes of multiple sclerosis coughing fits and excess secretions.

 Illness

-People with MS may be more likely to develop respiratory infections — particularly chest infections like pneumonia due to both possible reduced function of some muscle groups and the effects of disease-modifying treatments.
-If you are living with MS and are struggling with coughing and mucus, your doctor should check for infection.
+People with MS may be more likely to develop respiratory infections, particularly chest infections like pneumonia due to both possible reduced function of some muscle groups and the effects of disease-modifying treatments.
+If you are living with MS and experiencing coughing and mucus, your doctor should check for infection.
+Also, if you have MS and a sore throat, don’t assume this symptom is from a cold or the flu.
+See your doctor for an accurate diagnosis.

 People with MS may also get sicker than others when they become ill.
-This can mean that they produce more mucus, struggle more with postnasal drip, and cough more than others with the same infection.
+This can mean that they produce more mucus, have more postnasal drip, and cough more than others with the same infection but not MS.

 Lesions in the Nervous System

-Sometimes, lesions caused by MS can occur in areas of the brain that coordinate respiratory muscle function, like in the chest, airways, and swallowing.
+Sometimes, lesions caused by MS can occur in areas of the brain that coordinate respiratory muscle function, like in the chest and airways, and swallowing.
 These lesions might make coughing less effective, which can be risky and make it harder to clear your throat properly.
-You might feel like there’s too much mucus or an urge to cough.
+You might feel like there’s too much mucus in your throat or have an urge to cough.

 Muscle Weakness